All Products

 Note

-• If you do not require high backup and restoration performance, you can select the most cost-effective backup schedule type based on your business requirements.
-For more information, see Select a backup schedule type.
+• If you do not have high requirements for backup and restoration performance (speed), you can calculate and select the most cost-effective specification for your backup schedule.
+For more information, see Select a backup schedule specification.

 • If the databases and tables that you want to back up involve issues such as unreasonable schemas, large tables, and large fields, the resources of a backup instance of lower specifications may be insufficient to complete the backup.
 As a result, a backup error occurs.
 We recommend that you purchase a backup instance of higher specifications to prevent backup errors.